tatianegercina/FinTech/02-Homework/06-PyViz/Instructions/README.md

 * On this plot show the location of all neighborhoods in San Francisco by coloring the points according to the average gross rent and sizing them according to the average sale price per square foot.
 * For this activity you will find the latitude and longitude of the center point of each neighborhood on the CSV file entitled `neighborhood_coordinates.csv`.
 Part of this challenge is to combine this information with the average values of *sales price price for square foot* and *gross rent* for each neighborhood.
 * In order to create maps visualizations using Plotly Express, you will need to create an account at [mapbox](https://www.mapbox.com/) and [create an access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/#creating-and-managing-access-tokens).
-* Once you create your access token, open the `mapbox_token` text file, delete all the text an paste your token instead.
+* Once you create your access token, open the `key.sh` file to setup your mapbox access token as an environment variable.

 ### Submission

-* Complete the *Plots Generator Jupyter Notebook*.
+* Complete the *Rental Analysis Jupyter Notebook*.
-* Complete the *Pythonic Monopoly Jupyter Notebook*.
+* Complete the *Dashboard Jupyter Notebook*.
-* Create a python script to launch the dashboard visualization as a web application using the `Bokeh Server`.
 * You should not submit your `mapbox` access token.